How to Pack Fragile Items for a Move

 Why Packing Fragile Items Properly Matters

 Fragile items are prone to damage during a move—think about the bumpy roads of London or the inevitable jostling in a moving van.
 A cracked plate or a shattered picture frame isn’t just a loss of stuff; it’s a loss of memories.
 Taking the time to pack these items the right way ensures they survive the journey, whether you’re relocating across town or beyond.
 Trust us, we’ve seen what happens when corners are cut, and we’re here to help you avoid that.
+For a closer look at protecting your most delicate possessions, our guide on packing breakables for moving covers the key techniques in detail.
+If your kitchen includes stemware or tumblers, our guide to packing glasses safely walks through the exact wrapping and box placement techniques to keep every piece intact.

 What You’ll Need: Essential Packing Materials